magarena/magarena/release/README.txt

   F1      or M key     : show or hide game messages
   Y key                : yes button
   N key                : no button
+  S key                : switch between player and AI view

 Selecting the AI to play against:
   The desired AI can be selected in the "New duel" dialog (Arena -> New duel).

-  Default is minimax.
-AI difficulty level for the best balance of speed and strength is the default 6.

-  The Monte Carlo AI spends at most N seconds to consider each move, where N is the AI difficulty level.
-It is the strongest AI available, however it cheats as it has knowledge of all cards in the game.

-  The Vegas AI should be fast on all difficulty levels.
+  For Minimax and Monte Carlo Tree Search AI, the difficulty level is the maximum number of seconds the AI is allowed to use to decide a move.

 Thanks to
   ubeefx for creating such a great game